Photonics Industry Event

 The Photonics Industry Event gives M.S. and PhD students in photonics the opportunity to interact with researchers and engineers from a number of photonics companies through workshops provided by the participating companies.
 This year, Huawei, Spectricity, Com&Sens, FBGS, OIP Sensor Systems, OIP Space Instruments, QustomDot and Nokia Bell Labs participated.
 The event was followed by an informal reception on the 12th floor of the iGent building with a view of the city.

 On Tuesday March 8th at 19:00, sidewalk astronomer and M.S. photonics student Bill Green gave an inspiring talk about astronomy and light pollution.
 After the talk, participants had the unique opportunity to admire the universe with Bill's telescope.
 The event was followed by an informal reception in the iGent tower.

 November 18th, 2021

-On Thursday November 18th, at 18h30, we organize the first "Light Night" of this academic year.
+On Thursday November 18th, we organized the first "Light Night" of the academic year 2021-2022.
 The Light Night is an informal event for Master and PhD students in photonics, but open to anyone who is interested.
-This year, co-founder and CTO Thijs Spuesens will talk about the technology behind the silicon photonics spin-off Sentea and his experiences with founding this high-tech startup.
+This year, co-founder and CTO Thijs Spuesens talked about the technology behind the silicon photonics spin-off Sentea and his experiences with founding this high-tech startup.

 October 11th, 2019